-A market for real bonds allows households to diversify their portfolio by age.
+In this section I assume that a real bond market can be opened without any cost.21 Such a market operates even in the absence of government debt as it allows households to diversify their portfolio by age.
 Young households have a large amount of human capital, which provides a hedge against negative returns to equity.
-However, households are fairly impatient, with a time preference of 5.5%, and a wage profile that initially increases with age.
+However, households are fairly impatient, with a time preference of 5%, and a wage profile that initially increases with age.
 Furthermore, the returns to equity and wages are strongly positively correlated.
 As a result, young households do not want to hold a positive position in equity.
-As they cannot hold negative amounts of equity, these households only have a negative position in bonds.
-Figure 5 gives the portfolio composition by age group for selected sample years.
-Households hold negative financial wealth until somewhere between age 30 and
+As they cannot hold negative amounts of equity, these households have a negative position in bonds only.
+Figure 5 gives the fraction of the portfolio invested in equity by age group for selected sample years.
+Households hold negative financial wealth until somewhere between age 30 and 40, depending on the period under consideration.
+Once their financial wealth turns positive, households take a strong position in equity and between the ages 30-40 and 55 households hold more than 100% of their financial wealth in the form of equity.
+After age 55, households keep part of their wealth as bonds, and the fraction of financial wealth held as common stock gradually falls to zero.